-In recent years, more and more women of childbearing age suffer from gestational or pre-existing diabetes.
-The Tommy’s Diabetes Clinic at Guy’s and St. Thomas’ Foundation Trust works to help women with diabetes, and as well those suffering from endocrine disease and other disorders like cholestasis.
+The Tommy’s Diabetes Clinic at Guy’s and St. Thomas’ Foundation Trust works to help women with gestational or pre-existing diabetes, and as well those suffering from endocrine disease and other disorders like obstetric cholestasis.
 These increase the risks of stillbirth, pre-eclampsia, and premature labour.

 The Placenta Clinic

-The placenta gives babies all the food and oxygen they need to grow.
-Problems with the placenta can affect a baby’s growth, causing “fetal growth restriction.”
+Problems with the placenta can affect a baby’s growth, causing fetal growth restriction.
 This happens in around 5% of all pregnancies, and can lead to miscarriage or stillbirth – but we believe it can be discovered early on, giving the baby the best possible chance.

 The clinic keeps on growing, and we now see more than 1,000 women a year.
 As well as conducting its own research, it also helps recruit women for other, national trials.
 In the STRIDER study on sildenafil, a drug that could be used to treat fetal growth restriction, the Tommy’s Placenta Clinic recruited 41 of the 126 women involved.
 Findings from our research can be put into practice straight away, so women can benefit from medical advances as fast as possible.